IgnacioVeiga/RenameMusic/README.md

 </div></br>

 ![RenameMusicIcon](/RenameMusic/Assets/Images/RM39.svg)
-&nbsp;The objective of the app is to be able to rename music files based on a criteria defined by their "Tags".
-This criteria can be set by the user.
+&nbsp;This Software allows you to rename music files according to a rule or pattern set by its "Tags".
+This rule can be set by the user.

 For example: I have an audio file with the name `AUD-01230101-WA0123.mp3` but it has tags, so I can decide to call it according to the following order: `TrackNumber-Title-Artist.mp3`.